-The picturesque, weather beaten ledges, especially interesting to city people used to tidy, clipped lawns and grass plots, appear to be in process of being gradually covered over with a thin layer of earth followed by grass.
+The picturesque, weather-beaten ledges, especially interesting to city people used to tidy, clipped lawns and grass plots, appear to be in process of being gradualy covered over with a thin layer of earth followed by grass.
 Here and there, apparently pretty much at random, stiff flower beds have been formed.
 This scrappy method of procedure will result in many more or less isolated and ineffective little lawns, pleasingly irregular in outline and surface, but tending too much to extreme smoothness and stiffness of effect and involving a disproportionate expense for watering and maintenance as compared with first cost.

 One of the most attractive characteristics of a lawn is that it is so inviting to stroll and sit upon in warm weather.
+Another pleasing feature if a large lawn is one of the most attractive characteristics of a lawn is that it is so inviting to stroll and sit upon in warm weather.
 Another pleasing feature if a large lawn is is effect of breadth.
 An acre of lawn is more pleasing to the eye stretching in one expanse down a little glade, with ledges and vines and wild flowers, shade trees and groups of shrubbery bordering it, than the same extent of turf carried over knolls and over and among ledges.
+Besides, it is cheaper to maintain, as it is weather than the lates wetching and each be aligned with over knolls and over and among ledges.
 Besides, it is cheaper to maintain, as it is usually on better soil, requiring therefore less watering, and can be clipped with the horse lawn mower instead of by hand.
 That is to say, as a rule it would be a better plan to spend thousands of dollars for a fairly large, continuous lawn in a valley, even if it should require much grading, blasting, drainage and laying of irrigation tiles, than to extend clipped grass over or among ledges, where it is out of harmony in appearance and costly in maintenance, if less costly to start with.

 There is much rough, ledgy ground in this park.
 Doubtless that had something to do with its selection for a park.
 The land, that is to say, looked discouraging for low-priced suburban lots.
-In some degree it is discouraging and costly to fit it for use as a public park, yet it is worth more for a park than for fifty-foot lote
+In some degree it is discouraging and costly to fit it for use as a public park, yet it is worth more for a park than for fifty-foot lots.

+lots.
 The prominent ledges are decidedly valuable as picturesque landscape features.
 They should be carefully preserved and taken advantage of in designing all kinds of improvements.
 There are many areas of ledge, however, that are flat and uninteresting.
-Some, even, are rather suggestive of a bad piece of paving: that is, a surface one would trample over without thought of injury to beautiful lichens and rock plants.
+Some, even, are rather suggestive of a bad piece of paving; that is, a surface one would trample over without thought of injury to beautiful lichens and rock plants.
 Where such is clearly the case, one may be pleased to have something more useful or more beautiful substituted.
 This would give rise, in planning, to a variety of expedients.